 - Any student taking an approved CITC course at their high school is eligible to enroll in the CITC program to receive college credit for their course.

-- Students must meet the application deadline in order to participate, no exceptions.
+- Students must meet the application, testing and registration deadline in order to participate, no exceptions.

-- All CITC course final grades will be based on the final letter grade the student receives in the high school class.
-Grades will be calculated according to the high school teacher’s standards.
+- Grades will be calculated according to the high school teacher’s standards.
 Clark State does not have a universal grading scale.
 This is the grade that will show on the official transcript.

 - If a high school course has been equated to more than one Clark State course, the high school teacher will need to determine final grades multiple times throughout the course as necessary in order to report a grade for each semester the student is registered.